GQCG/GQCP/README.md

 ```
 make docs
 ```

-the html documentation can be found in the docs/html directory of the build.
+the html documentation can be found in the docs/html directory of the build (start with the index.html file).